History of the Order of the Arrow: First Grand Lodge Meeting

 Sakima (Chief) and Nutiket (Guard/Guide) remained the same.
 A closing ceremony was added to the First Degree and the Second Degree's ceremony was re-written with the content of the ceremony remaining the same.

 The name of the society was changed to Order of the Arrow.
 Committees were organized to formulate a constitution, refine ceremonial rituals, devise insignia, and plan future development.

 The traditions and rituals of Freemasonry were a major source of inspiration for the Order of the Arrow in the first decade.

-The Order of the Arrow acknowledges on its website that familiar terms such as "lodge", "obligation", and "degree" were borrowed from Masonic practice and similarities are evident in the ceremonial structures and ritual formulae still in use today.
-Even the early national meeting was called a "Grand Lodge", a clear Masonic reference as the Order of the Arrow acknowledges in its official history.
-Goodman joined the Robert A. Lamberton Lodge No. 487, Free and Accepted Masons of Philadelphia on March 5, 1918, only a few years after the first ceremonies of the Order of the Arrow took place and before the First Grand Lodge Meeting of 1921 that saw a formalization of the OA's structures and a rewrite of the ceremonies.
-It appears that Carroll A. Edson was also a Mason.
+The terms "lodge" and "Grand Lodge," the earliest version of a national meeting, were borrowed from Freemasonry.
+Goodman joined the Robert A. Lamberton Lodge No. 487, Grand Lodge of Pennsylvania on March 5, 1918, only a few years after the first ceremonies of the Order of the Arrow took place and before the First Grand Lodge Meeting of 1921 that saw a formalization of the OA's structures and a rewrite of the ceremonies.

+In the early 1930s, the Order of the Arrow agreed to change its vocabulary.
+As part of the agreement made by the OA National Executive Committee with Scouting America to become an official part of the Boy Scout program, the OA agreed to change certain terminology effective January 1, 1935 (although not disseminated to local lodges until April 23, 1935).
+Scouting America was concerned about the heavy reliance on Masonic fraternal terms in the Order.
+So the term “lodge” was replaced with the word “tribe”, and “Grand” was changed to “National”, the term “Degree” became “Honor”, and the term “Password” became “Admonition”.
+The term “Manitou”, referring to a deity, was eliminated from ceremonies, this being done to satisfy religious groups' concerns."